mytch444/mlm/README.md

 ========

 Everything is an atom.
-An atom is either a function, data, a list or a symbol (which may or may not be assigned to anything).
+An atom is either a function, data, a list or a symbol.
 I cannot be more than one of these.
 It is structured like this.

 atom - next -> another atom (next in the list)
      - data